AlexsLemonade/resources-portal/docs/api/grants.md

 # Grants
 Supports adding, viewing, and updating grants.
 Contains nested routes for associated materials.

+## Description
+The Grant object represents ALSF grants associated with users or organizations.

 ## Register a new user account

 **Request**: